NREL/scikit-sundae/README.md

 [pep-l]: https://www.python.org/dev/peps/pep-0008

 ## Summary
-Scikit-SUNDAE provides Python bindings to [SUNDIALS](https://sundials.readthedocs.io/) integrators.
+scikit-SUNDAE provides Python bindings to [SUNDIALS](https://sundials.readthedocs.io/) integrators.
 The implicit differential algebraic (IDA) solver and C-based variable-coefficient ordinary differential equations (CVODE) solver are both included.

 The name SUNDAE combines (SUN)DIALS and DAE, which stands for differential algebraic equations.
 Solvers specific to DAE problems are not frequently available in Python.
 An ordinary differential equation (ODE) solver is also included for completeness.
 ODEs can be categorized as a subset of DAEs (i.e., DAEs with no algebraic constraints).

 ## Installation
-Scikit-SUNDAE is installable via either `pip` or `conda`.
+scikit-SUNDAE is installable via either `pip` or `conda`.
 To install from [PyPI](https://pypi.org/project/scikit-sundae/) use the following command.

 ```
 pip install scikit-sundae